-Remove the Parachute safety pin before flight and REPLACE immediately after flight before exiting the trike in order to avoid accidental deployment.
+Remove the BRS safety pin before flight and REPLACE immediately after flight before exiting the trike in order to avoid accidental deployment.

 The emergency ballistic parachute is an option.
+See picture (page 40).

 The parachute-operating handle is fitted with a safety pin.
 Remove this pin before each flight and replace the safety pin before exiting the aircraft.
-A force of approximately 30 lbs (13.5 Kg) pull on the actuating handle is required to positively activate the Parachute rocket motor.
+A force of approximately 30 lbs (13.5 Kg) pull on the actuating handle is required to positively activate the BRS rocket motor.

-Pilot should brief the passenger on the parachute release sequence prior to flight.
+Pilot should brief the passenger on the BRS parachute release sequence prior to flight.